+1.6 New Resource (NR) Support Services

+BPA will provide New Resource (NR) Support Services to «Customer Name» make power available to meet the variations between any «Customer Name» scheduled Dedicated Resource amounts, and Consumer-Owned Resource amounts as applicable, serving a Planned NLSL or NLSL and the actual amounts of the Planned NLSL or NLSL.
+Such applicability will be pursuant to the applicable Wholesale Power Rate Schedules and GRSPs.

-1.8 New Resource Energy Shaping Service for Planned NLSLs and NLSLs
+1.6.1 New Resource Energy Support Service (NR ESS) for Planned NLSLs and NLSLs

-BPA is providing New Resource Energy Shaping Service (NR ESS) to make power available to meet variations between a customer’s scheduled Dedicated Resource amounts serving a Planned NLSL or NLSL and the actual amounts of Planned NLSL or NLSL. «Customer Name» shall purchase NR ESS for Dedicated Resource amounts serving «Customer Name»’s Planned NLSLs and NLSLs for the period(s) listed in the table below at the rates and charges applicable under the current Wholesale Power Rate Schedules and GRSPs.
+«Customer Name» shall purchase New Resource Energy Support Service (NR ESS) for any Dedicated Resource and Consumer-Owned Resource amounts serving «Customer Name»’s Planned NLSLs and NLSLs for the period(s) listed in the table below in accordance with the applicability requirements and at the rates and charges established under and in the applicable Wholesale Power Rate Schedules and GRSPs.

 Drafter’s Note: Add a row for each additional Planned NLSL and NLSL.
 NR ESS elections are per Rate Period.
 As applicable, update the table at the beginning of the first monitoring period and then prior to the beginning of each Rate Period thereafter.